How you’ll feel AFTER TAKING

 Accelerated Leadership Growth & ROI

-SLDP strengthens leadership pipelines by accelerating supervisor maturity.
+The SLDP strengthens leadership pipelines by accelerating supervisor maturity.
 Organizations benefit from several metrics, some immediate, some evident over time:

 • Higher engagement and retention